Late bloomers still bloom.

 Colonel Sanders is a name we all recognize.
 The vastly successful enterprise, Kentucky Fried Chicken, was not founded by Harlan Sanders until he was sixty five years old.

-Age cannot be denied.
+Age cannot be denied for any of us.

-We are all learning how to live.
+We are all learning how to live, regardless of our years.

 Some of us, like me, it just takes a little longer than others.